 Because each neighborhood’s challenges and aspirations are different, the framework acts as a guide that can be tailored to fit the goals of each community.
 That’s why neighborhood revitalization can look like anything from developing public parks to organizing safety meetings with the local police department to rehabbing and reopening schools, stores and homes.

 See what neighborhood revitalization work looks like in these 10 focus communities.

 What is the goal of neighborhood revitalization?

 Habitat’s decades of work illustrate that individuals and families thrive when they have a safe and stable home in a safe and stable community.
-Participating in community development efforts allows us to fully embrace our mission – it’s not just homes we are building, we’re building lasting communities.
+Participating in neighborhood revitalization work allows Habitat to fully embrace our mission – to build homes, communities and hope.

 The goal of neighborhood revitalization is to improve communities in a way that makes a lasting impact on the quality of life of its residents.
 By 2023, Habitat’s goal is to measurably improve 10 neighborhoods in the focus areas laid out by the Quality of Life Framework, such as housing, transportation, safety, amenities and education.
 In addition to these 10 focus communities, we also support the neighborhood revitalization work of local Habitat organizations by sharing resources, fundraising and trainings.